Sex Peak Lookout is situated in the Rocky Mountains at an elevation of 5,772 feet in the Kootenai National Forest. The original lookout was

 For campground inquiries, please call: 406-827-3533

-From Cabinet Ranger Station, travel approximately 11 miles southeast on Highway 200 and turn right onto Big Beaver Creek Road 152.
+From Cabinet Ranger Station, travel approximately 11 miles southeast on Highway 200 and turn right onto Big Beaver Creek Road 152 (Faro Lane).
 Drive south 2 miles and take a right at the "T" junction.
-Follow this road for approximately 9 miles, then turn right onto Road 2222 and follow this road approximately 8.5 miles to the lookout.
+Follow this road for approximately 9 miles, after passing the “Jackpine Flats” camping area the road spits.
+Stay right at split onto Road 2222 and follow this road approximately 8.5 miles to the lookout.
+Road 2222 is a loop road that intersects with Road #152 at two locations.
+The easterly portion of this road is subject to seasonal closures and may not be passable (first sign for Road 2222) .
+The advised route up to the lookout is via the right turn just past Jackpine Flats.